Please read the following information before leaving for your expedition.

 PLANTS

-Participants may walk through areas with dense vegetation and poison ivy (although poison ivy is very uncommon in the Schoodic Peninsula section of Acadia), so all participants should wear clothing that covers the arms and legs.
+Participants may walk through areas with dense vegetation and poison ivy (although poison ivy is uncommon in the Schoodic Peninsula section of Acadia), so all participants should wear clothing covering their arms and legs.

 PROJECT TASKS/ EQUIPMENT